Embird Embroidery Software

 Embird Embroidery Software Tutorial

-This tutorial explains how to use the older version of Sfumato Stitch plug-in.
-Older version of Sfumato Stitch is additional plug-in for Embird.
-To use it, you must download it (e.g. from Embird File Archive) and install it (run the downloaded file).
+This tutorial explains how to use the older version of the Sfumato Stitch plug-in.
+The older version of Sfumato Stitch is an additional plug-in for Embird.
+To use it, you must download it (e.g., from the Embird File Archive) and install it (run the downloaded file).

-2 - Run older version of Sfumato Stitch plug-in by selecting "Insert -> Sfumato Stitch Design (old version)" command from the main menu (Picture No. 1).
+2 - Run the older version of the Sfumato Stitch plug-in by selecting the "Insert -> Sfumato Stitch Design (old version)" command from the main menu (Picture No. 1).

 Picture No. 1